How To Choose a Pest Control Company

 Treatment Methods

-- Employ chemical controls only if needed, and always in combination with other controls for effective long-term pest management.
+- Use chemical controls only if needed, and always with other techniques for effective long-term pest management.